 Start receiving support via phone, video, or live-chat.

 Nicotine, the highly addictive substance found in tobacco products, is the most common addiction in America.
 More than two-thirds of Americans who tried cigarettes or chewing tobacco report being dependent at some point during their lifetime.

 These substances are typically used to treat anxiety and induce sleep.
-Popular street names for barbiturates include blue bullets, gorillas, nembies, bars and pink ladies.
-At low doses, these drugs can produce euphoria, but at higher doses it can result in overdose due to suppressed breathing.
+Popular street names for Barbiturates include Blue Bullets, Gorillas, Nembies, Bars, and Pink Ladies.
+At low doses, these drugs can produce euphoria; at higher doses an overdose due to suppressed breathing can result.

-An estimated 14-20 million people worldwide use cocaine, resulting in a billion-dollar industry.
+An estimated 14-20 million people worldwide use Cocaine, resulting in a billion-dollar industry.
 Cocaine reacts with the brain’s level of dopamine, preventing neurons from turning the “feel good” signal off.
 This results in abnormal activation of the brain’s reward pathways.
-An estimated 21 percent of people who try cocaine will become addicted at some point in their lifetime.
+An estimated 21% of people who try Cocaine will become addicted at some point in their lifetime.

-Addiction to beer, wine or liquor can have a very negative effect on the body and mind that is often irreversible.
-Studies have shown that alcohol increases the level of dopamine in the brain’s reward system by as much as 360 percent.
+Addiction to beer, wine, orliquor can have a very negative effect on the body and mind that is often irreversible.
+Studies have shown that alcohol increases the level of dopamine in the brain’s reward system by as much as 360%.
 This legalized substance has a death rate of over 3 million per year.

-Heroin takes the number one spot as the most addictive substance on the planet.
+Heroin takes the number 1 spot as the most addictive substance on the planet.
 On Nutt’s addiction scale, it ranked a 2.5 out of a maximum score of 3.
-This potent opiate has an alarming rate of addiction, with one in four individuals who try heroin becoming addicted.
-What makes this drug particularly dangerous is that the dose that can cause death is only five times greater than the dose required for a high.
-Additionally, heroin has an extremely high risk of death from a relapse.
+This potent Opiate has an alarming rate of addiction, with 1 in 4 individuals who try Heroin becoming addicted.
+What makes this drug particularly dangerous is that the dose that can cause death is only 5 times greater than the dose required for a high.
+Additionally, Heroin has an extremely high risk of death from a relapse.